About this service

 You may have a hearing loss if:

-- You hear people speaking, but have to strain to understand their words
+- You hear people speaking, but cannot understand exactly what they are saying

 - You frequently ask people to repeat what they have said

 - You don’t laugh at jokes because you miss too much of the story, or the punch line

 - You need to ask people about the details of a meeting you have just attended

 - You play the tv or radio louder than your friends or family would like it